smistad/FAST/README.md

 * OpenCL
 * Boost
-* ITK (Optional, however currently needed to run the examples so far)
+* ITK (Optional, however, currently needed to run the examples)
-* VTK (Optional, however currently needed to run the examples so far)
+* VTK (Optional, however, currently needed to run the examples)

 Compile and run examples
 ----------------------------------------------------------